Khan/perseus/.changeset/plenty-crews-wink.md

 "@khanacademy/perseus-editor": major
 ---

-Remove mock widgets and their editors
+Remove example widgets and their editors